fsiegrist/devops-bootcamp-09-aws-services/Exercises.md

 ******

 <details>
-<summary>Exercise 5: SSH into the server and install Docker on it</summary>
+<summary>Exercise 5: SSH into the server and install Docker and Docker-Compose on it</summary>
 <br />

 **Tasks:**

 Once the EC2 instance is created successfully, you want to prepare the server to run Docker containers.
 So you:
 - ssh into the server and
-- install Docker on it to run the dockerized application later
+- install Docker and Docker-Compose on it to run the dockerized application later

 **Steps to solve the tasks:**\
 **Step 1:** SSH into EC2